galderz/fibula/README.md

 `perf` and `perfnorm` can be used just like with JMH.

-JMH `perfasm` profiler is not yet fully supported, but equivalent functionality can be obtained with the `DwarfPerfAsmProfiler`.
+JMH `perfasm` profiler is not yet fully supported, but equivalent functionality can be obtained with the `DwarfPerfProfiler`.
 This custom profiler extends the `perf record` arguments to configure `dwarf` callgraph.

 To use this profiler,